 ©Arlene R. Taylor PhD

-A visual sensory preference means that what the individual takes in through sight typically registers most quickly and intensely in the brain.
-It gets their attention more quickly and may even require less energy to decode the data.
+A visual sensory preference means that what you take in through sight typically registers most quickly and intensely in your brain.
+It gets your attention more quickly and may even require less energy to decode the data.

 Some commonly displayed characteristics of visuals follow, including characteristics that may be observed in children based on their individual sensory preference.
 Use these as general guidelines for discussion, remembering that each brain is as different as the person’s thumbprint and you may be more aware of one system than another at any given moment depending on the environment in which you find yourself.